pavelone/fhirbase-old/README.md

 ### delete_resource(id uuid)

-There are also procedures to delete resource
+There are also procedures to delete resources

 ### update_resource(resource json)